ayushsinghania/CS7IS3-IR-Lucene-Based-Search-Engine/README.md

 Enter **ayush** as password

 Now you are inside the AWS instance.
 Again copy the commands and run at a time

+# Instructions on how to build the source code

  ```sh
 $ cd CS7IS3-IR-Lucene-Based-Search-Engine/luceneProject/